iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 - Selecting the right query method will have a significant performance impact.
 - Reducing the number of files to query will improve performance.

-In this section, we will cover the ways in which DVC 1.0 has directly addressed both of these key points:
+In this section, we'll cover the ways in which DVC 1.0 has directly addressed both of these key points:

 - Automatically selecting the optimal query method for any given sync operation.